steadybit/docs-public/troubleshooting/on-prem-platform.md

 - Check if the agent can reach the Websocket port of the platform.

-  - This is usally port 7878 and can be configured in the platform manifest via environment variable `STEADYBIT_WEB_PUBLIC_EXPERIMENT_PORT`
+  - This is usally port 7878 and can be configured in the platform manifest via environment variable `STEADYBIT_WEB_PUBLIC_EXPERIMENT_PORT` (helm chart: `platform.publicWebsocketPort`)
+  - If setting the port is not enough, you can set the url via environment variable `STEADYBIT_WEB_PUBLIC_EXPERIMENT_URL` (helm chart: `platform.ingressOrigin`)
   - Please also check your ingress configuration.

   ```yaml